-The term 'MSCI EAFE' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'MSCI EAFE' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The MSCI EAFE is a stock market index.
 The acronym of EAFE means Europe, Australasia, and the Far East.
 It was first conceived of as a way to measure the developed equity markets of the world besides Canada and the United States.
 The manager of this index is MSCI Barra, whose combined indices have over $1.9 trillion in total ETFs, funds, and mutual funds indexed to them.
 The firm proves to be an investment decision tools provider which owns and manages numerous indices.

 This index turns out to be weighted by market capitalization.
 This means that the securities it tracks and follows are weighted utilizing their various market cap amounts.
 To this effect, the index lines up all of the stocks in the applicable countries’ investment world according to biggest to smallest using the market cap amounts.
 The biggest of these (70 percent largest market cap ranked companies) make up the MSCI EAFE Large Cap, a newer index.
 The biggest 85 percent will comprise the MSCI EAFE Standard.
 The biggest 99 percent make up the MSCI Investable Market Index, or IMI.

 The index considers a basket of the largest stocks taken from the major 21 developed nations’ markets (besides both Canada and the United States) as part of its definition.
 The index itself has a long history stretching all the way back to December 31st of 1969.
 This makes it the longest running actually international index of global stocks.
 In no small part because of this, the index has become by far the most typically utilized and referenced benchmark for the range of foreign stock funds listed within the United States.